chnm/datascribe-site/content/resources/tutorials/exportdataset.md

 ---
 title: Export a dataset
 type: page
-summary: "How to export your dataset."
+summary: "How to export your dataset"
 tags: [dataset]
 weight: 5
 ---